knoldus/angular-routing-guards/README.md

 # Introduction

 Angular router's navigation guards allow you to grant or remove access to certain parts of navigation.
+This repo includes that how can we apply the router guards in our angular projects.
+As guards provides the more security.
+This repo includes the implementation of follwoing:

+(i)   CanActivate
+(ii)  CanActivateChild
+(iii) CanDeactivate
+(iv)  Resolve

+# Usage

+Run `ng generate guard guardName` to crate the guard with the help of CLI.

 ## Development server